Norma-Forero/Norma-Forero.github.io/README.md

 #### Norma Rocio Forero Muñoz, E. Acheson, F. Viard, P. Leighton, T. Poisot

-Weekly spatial viral spread since the beguining of the outbreak
+Weekly spatial viral spread since the beginning of the outbreak.

 ![](images/weekly-combined.gif)

-Ok, let's see the places where individuals never went.
+Okay, let's see the places where individuals have never been.

 ![](images/weekly-no-individuals.gif)